khonchanphearaa/remote/README.md

 # ssh

-remote docker ssh on Ubuntu 22.x.xx
+Remote tailscale ssh on Ubuntu 22.x.xx with conn databases mysql in docker.